kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 6/Question  45.md

 instance had not finished processing the message.
 What will happen to the message?**

-- [x] The message will become available for processing again after the visibility timeout expires
+- [x] :  The message will become available for processing again after the visibility timeout expires

-- [ ] The message will be lost as it would have been deleted from the queue when processed
+- [ ] :  The message will be lost as it would have been deleted from the queue when processed

-- [ ] The message will remain in the queue and be immediately picked up by another instance
+- [ ] :  The message will remain in the queue and be immediately picked up by another instance

-- [ ] The results may be duplicated in DynamoDB as the message will likely be processed multiple times
+- [ ] :  The results may be duplicated in DynamoDB as the message will likely be processed multiple times

-*
+*----

+- #queue_aws #several_amazon_ec2_spot_instances #amazon_sqs_queue #amazon_dynamodb_table #spot_instance
 - hasExplain:: [[explanation_Question  45.md]]